December 5, 2024

 HII currently supports the Air Force at the JITTC-N as the lead contractor, supporting capability studies, battlespace and platform integration, and software development tasks.

 “[JSE] is so critical for the warfighter because today’s training ranges just can’t keep up with the fifth-gen platforms and how they need to train.
 These platforms can’t train systems high—they don’t have the space required on ranges.
-You don’t get the threat densities, and you can’t keep up with the adversary threat evolution,” HII Mission Technologies’ vice president for Live, Virtual, Constructive (LVC).HII is a global, all-domain defense provider.
-HII's mission is to deliver the world's most powerful ships and all-domain solutions in service of the nation, creating the advantage for our customers to protect peace and freedom around the world.
+You don’t get the threat densities, and you can’t keep up with the adversary threat evolution,” HII Mission Technologies’ vice president for Live, Virtual, Constructive (LVC).HII is America’s largest shipbuilder, delivering the world’s most powerful ships and all-domain mission technologies, including unmanned systems, to U.S. and allied defense customers.
+HII is the largest producer of unmanned underwater vehicles for the U.S. Navy and the world.

 Sign Up for Updates